What to Know about Boundaries in Relationships

 TWO: Act Ethically

-Keep your behavior appropriate to relationship roles, responsibilities, and power differentials.
+Keep your behavior aligned with relationship roles, responsibilities, values, and power differences.

 Know and respect your own values.
 Look over the below list and decide which are your top 3 to 5 values:

-acceptance * achievement * adventure * acknowledgement * animals * appreciation * art * balance * beauty * belonging * caring * challenge * change * children * comfort * compassion * competition * commitment * communication * control * cooperation * creativity * courage * dignity * discipline * diversity * economic security * education * emotional maturity * equality * enthusiasm * ethics * excellence * fame * faith * family * feelings * financial security * freedom * friendship * fun * generosity *gentleness * harmony * health * helping others * home * human rights * humor * humility * idealism * influence * integrity * intuition * joy * justice * kindness* law and order * listening * logic *loyalty * love * manners * modesty * money * music * mystery * native culture * native traditions * nature * nurturing * orderliness * passion * patience * peace * personal development * play * pleasure * power * prayer * prestige * privacy * recognition * reliability * resilience * respect * responsibility * reverence * risk taking * sacredness * seniors * sensitivity * sensuality * sex * sharing * silence * spirituality * sports and fitness * solitude * success * synergy * teamwork * tenderness * thinking * tolerance * touch * travel * truth * trustworthiness * unity * vision * winning * wisdom * Other: _________
+acceptance * achievement * accountability * adventure * acknowledgement * animals * appreciation * art * balance * beauty * belonging * caring * challenge * change * cherishing gestures * children * comfort * compassion * competition * commitment * communication clarity * control * cooperation * creativity * courage * dignity * discipline * diversity * economic security * education * elders emotional safety * emotional maturity * enthusiasm * equality * ethics * excellence * fairness * fame * faith * family * feelings * feelings expressed * financial security * flexibility * freedom * friendship * fun * generosity *gentleness * harmony * health * helping others * home * honesty * human rights * humor * humility * idealism * independence * influence * integrity * intuition * joy * justice * kindness * law and order * listening * logic *loyalty * love * manners * modesty * money * music * mutual care * mystery * native culture * native traditions * nature * nurturing * orderliness * passion * patience * peace * personal development * play * pleasure * power * prayer * prestige * privacy * recognition * reliability * resilience * respect * reciprocity * respectful communication * responsibility * reverence * risk taking * rules * sacredness * sensitivity * sensuality * sex * sharing * silence * spirituality * sports and fitness * solitude * success * synergy * teamwork * tenderness * thinking * tolerance * touch * travel * trust * trustworthiness * truth * unity * vision * winning * wisdom * Other: _________

 FOUR: Support Others’ Values